hgrecco/breadcrumbs/README.rst

     >>> print(crumb.info)
     {'value': 35, 'other_value': 70}

-A Crumb can has an `extra` and store dependent crumbs using the `put_crumb` methods.
+A Crumb can has three attributes: a name (here `Start`), and two dicts (`info` and `extra`) to store additional information.
+You can also store dependent crumbs using the `put_crumb` method.

-What is the big deal?
-You are just writing a dict!
+'What is the big deal?' you might ask, 'You are just writing a dict!'
 True, but the cool thing is that it works a little bit like logging and therefore you use it decoupled across you code:

 .. code-block:: python